mstefarov/fCraft/README.txt

 fCraft requires Microsoft .NET Framework 3.5.
-Your system may already have it installed, and you can download it from microsoft.com For more information, see http://www.fcraft.net/wiki/Installation_Instructions
+Your system may already have it installed, and you can download it from microsoft.com For more information, see http://fCraft.net/wiki/Installation_Instructions

 === Installation (Linux, Unix, MacOS X) =======================================

-fCraft requires Mono 2.6.4 (minumum) or Mono 2.10 (recommended).
+fCraft requires Mono 2.6.4+ (minumum) or Mono 2.10+ (recommended).
 You can download it from www.mono-project.org, or (on some Linux distributions) install it through your package manager.
 To be able to use graphical fCraft components (ServerGUI and ConfigGUI) you will also need GDI+ library (libgdiplus).

 Before starting fCraft, make sure that it has read/write permissions in the fCraft directory.
+Working directory and other paths can be set via command- line options (see below).

 To run ".exe" files with Mono, use the following syntax:
 Mono 2.6.4: "mono SomeFile.exe"
 Mono 2.8+:  "mono --gc=sgen SomeFile.exe"

+Also check out "fcraftd", unofficial script by Hellenion that makes fCraft easier to deploy and maintain under Linux: http://fCraft.net/wiki/fcraftd

-For more information, see http://www.fcraft.net/wiki/Installation_Instructions
+For more information, see http://fCraft.net/wiki/Installation_Instructions